 For Mass, we request a sports jacket.
 Otherwise, business casual.

 3. Is it really a “silent” retreat?

-We do request silence indoors during the free time, to facilitate recollection and maintain an atmosphere of prayer.
-Those who wish to engage in conversation are advised to go outside and walk around the grounds.
+We do request silence in our common areas during the free time, to facilitate recollection and maintain an atmosphere of prayer.
+Those who wish to engage in conversation are advised to do so on other parts of the grounds.

 4. When can I go to Confession?

 There are scheduled times when the priest is available for confession, but one can also, sign up for personal spiritual direction and confession in between activities.